JeremyGelb/geocmeans/README.md

 Provides functions to apply Spatial Fuzzy c-means Algorithm, visualize and interpret results.
 This method is well suited when the user wants to analyze data with a fuzzy clustering algorithm and to account for the spatial dimension of the dataset.
-Tests for estimating the spatial consistency and classification quality are proposed in addition.
-The algorithms were developped first for brain imagery as described in the articles of [Cai and al. 2007](https://doi.org/10.1016/j.patcog.2006.07.011) and [Zaho and al. 2013](https://doi.org/10.1016/j.dsp.2012.09.016).
+Indexes for measuring the spatial consistency and classification quality are proposed in addition.
+The algorithms were developed first for brain imagery as described in the articles of [Cai and al. 2007](https://doi.org/10.1016/j.patcog.2006.07.011) and [Zaho and al. 2013](https://doi.org/10.1016/j.dsp.2012.09.016).
 [Gelb and